Caleb B. Smith: Later career

 Smith was appointed by President Zachary Taylor to serve as a member of the board of commissioners to adjust claims against Mexico from 1849 to 1851.
 He resumed private practice in Cincinnati, Ohio, from 1851 to 1859.
 He was a member of the Peace Convention of 1861 held in Washington, D.C., in an effort to devise means to prevent the impending American Civil War.
 He was appointed by President Abraham Lincoln to serve as the 6th United States Secretary of the Interior from March 5, 1861, to January 1, 1863.
 However, Smith had little interest in the job and, with declining health, delegated most of his responsibilities to Assistant Secretary of the Interior John Palmer Usher.
 When Lincoln showed the draft of the Emancipation Proclamation to his cabinet, the conservative Smith considered resignation upon its public announcement, but accepted the decision in the end.

 Federal judicial service

 Smith was nominated by President Abraham Lincoln on December 16, 1862, to a seat on the United States District Court for the District of Indiana vacated by Judge Elisha Mills Huntington.
 He was confirmed by the United States Senate on December 22, 1862, and received his commission the same day.
 His service terminated on January 7, 1864, due to his death in Indianapolis, Marion County, Indiana.
 It is unknown where Smith is buried.
-The reason for this is that Smith's wife, Elizabeth was terrified his body would be desecrated as the southerners were coming from south to north deseecrating bodies in graves.
-He was first buried at Greenlawn cemetery, Greenlawn cemetery but later moved by his wife to be put in Crown Hill Cemetery, when they opened up in Indianapolis.
+The reason for this is that Smith's wife, Elizabeth was terrified his body would be desecrated as the southerners were coming from south to north desecrating bodies in graves.
+He was first buried at Greenlawn cemetery but later moved by his wife to be put in Crown Hill Cemetery, when they opened up in Indianapolis.
 There is a mausoleum at Crown Hill in Indianapolis but Smith is not buried there.